 When a client comes to you for help with their closets, it’s a safe bet they’re frustrated with a lack of storage and organization in their home.
 Steering them to the right type of closet cabinet for their home can take a little work, especially if they have an older home and many different storage needs.

-As a cabinet professional, you know about the broad range of closet types and versatile, space-saving closet accessories.
+There are wide varieties of closet systems, closet types, versatile styles and space-saving closet accessories available in the market today.
 You can help your client step closer to their dream of an organized household with closet solutions that suit different home areas – hallways, bedrooms, kitchens, laundry rooms, and entryways.

 First things first: What is a closet?